Project Background

 Software design and development: Adam Cox

-Icons & Logo: Alex Muravev (via Noun Project), Feather Icons, Phosphor Icons
+Icons & Logo: Alex Muravev (via Noun Project), Phosphor Icons

-All maps on this site are in the public domain, pulled from the Library of Congress Sanborn Map Collection.
+All maps on OldInsuranceMaps.net are in the Public Domain, pulled from the Library of Congress Sanborn Map Collection.

 All georeferencing work performed by our contributors.
 For each volume, a list of contributors appears at the bottom of the summary page.